nooras/Java-Basics/DBMS.md

 Its is softwatre system that enables users to define, create, maintain and control acess of db.
 High Cost
 High end hardware configuration
+DBMS IS COLLECTION OR PROGRAM TO ACCESS DATA
+DBMS IS AN INTERFACE BETWEEN DATABASE APPLICATION AND DB data can be accessed by multiple program

 ### application program :
 An application program interatcs with a database by issuing an appropriate request.
 Interface between db and user